westonganger/paper_trail-association_tracking/README.md

 **PR's will happily be accepted**

-This gem was extracted from PaperTrail in v9.2 to simplify things in PaperTrail and association tracking separately.
+This gem was extracted from PaperTrail for v9.2.0 to simplify things in PaperTrail and association tracking separately.
-At this time, `paper_trail` only has a development dependency in order to run the tests.
-If you want use this gem in your project you must add it to your own Gemfile.

-A little history lesson, discussed as early as 2009, and first implemented in late 2014, association tracking was part of PT core until 2018 as an experimental feature and was use at your own risk.
-This gem now maintains a list of known issues and we hope the community can help remove some of them via PR's.

 ## Table of Contents